Suppressors

 Frequently Asked Questions

 Depends on your definition of painful, but most of my customers are pleasantly surprised at how easy of a process this is.
 It is about a 10-15 minute process to go through.
-It is very similar to buying a gun, I just take a passport-style photo of you, and get your fingerprints, and unfortunately, you have to pay a $200 tax.
+It is very similar to buying a gun, I just take a passport-style photo of you, and get your fingerprints, and thankfully now, you no longer have to pay a $200 tax!
+It is now FREE!
 Then after it is sent off, you wait a few days for the ATF to approve it.
 The difference in purchasing an NFA item and a regular firearm is that an NFA item is a federally registered item.

 In Louisiana (That is where I am licensed to sell them) there is no state law that says anything about maintaining your paperwork with your suppressor, or any other NFA item for that matter.
 Federally, the only thing you are required to do is to “provide it to an ATF officer upon request”.
 It does not say anything about having to have it with you at all times.
 That being said, I tell a lot of people to keep a copy of it on your phone or possibly even in your vehicle just in case.
 You are not required to show it to any law enforcement officer if they just ask (unless it’s an ATF agent).
 However, if it would make your life easier, it may be worth having on hand.